Aliases for KCNB2 Gene

 GeneCards Summary for KCNB2 Gene

-KCNB2 (Potassium Channel, Voltage Gated Shab Related Subfamily B, Member 2) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include delayed rectifier potassium channel activity.
+KCNB2 (Potassium Voltage-Gated Channel Subfamily B Member 2) is a Protein Coding gene.
+Diseases associated with KCNB2 include Brugada Syndrome.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNB1.

 UniProtKB/Swiss-Prot for KCNB2 Gene